by-jp/www.byjp.me/content/notes/twitter/1041707352293093376/index.md

 - imported
 - from-twitter
 ---
 Hot damn London you're beautiful; every time I go away a spell, I come back and there you are with all your colours and sounds and peoples and bountiful micro-kindnesses.
-Dynamic equilibrium at its best\!
+Dynamic equilibrium at its best!